c64scene-ar/4kindness/4kindness_internals.en.rst

 Done!
 I want to highlight how easy it is to write algorithms using **unrolled loops + macros**.
-Convert that algorithm to assembler without macros or *unrolled loops* (left as an excersice for the reader).
+Convert that algorithm to assembler without macros or *unrolled loops* (left as an exersice for the reader).
 You'll see that it can get complex.

 **Let me say it again**: Algorithms that are easy to write in C, but difficult